Meet the Veterinary Nurses

-I joined Wylies as a kennel assistant 7 years ago, and qualified as veterinary nurse in 2008.
+I joined Wylies as a kennel assistant in 2006, and qualified as veterinary nurse in 2008.
 I have a keen interest in anaesthesia, and in November 2011, I gained a Nursing Certificate in Anaesthesia and Critical Care.
 I have recently taken over the role of head of clinical procedures.

 I joined Wylies in 2004 as a Registered Veterinary Nurse.
-I currently work full time in the kennels alongside Lauren.
 I have an interest in exotics and gained my City & Guilds Certificate in Nursing Exotic Species in 2008.
-Last year I co-wrote a chapter in the BSAVA Manual of Exotics Nursing.
-Recently I received extra training to work in the laboratory, and I now provide cover there when needed.
-I enjoy travelling and going to the theatre.
+In 2015, I co-wrote a chapter in the BSAVA Manual of Exotics Nursing.
+I split my time between nursing and working in the lab.

 I joined the Wylie Veterinary Centre in November 2013.
 I qualified in March 2012 at Brighton University and completed my level 3 diploma in Equine Nursing in August 2013.
-I am involved with all general nursing care within the practice.
-In my spare time i enjoy spending time competing my pony in dressage competitions.
+I am involved with all general nursing care within the practice and am the head kennel nurse.

 I qualified as a nurse in September 2013 and joined the Wylie team the beginning of 2014.
 Previous to this i worked in London for 25 years as a IT relationship manager.
 I left in 2011 to pursue my dream of becoming a veterinary nurse.
-I have been riding since the age of 4 and spend alot of my spare time with my Irish Draught called Rosco.
-I have a passion for vintage bikes and cars and own a vintage Vespa.
-I have an interest in Canine behaviour and plan to continue my studies within this area.
+I have an interest in Canine behaviour and am studying in this area.

-I joined Wylies in August as a newly qualified nurse after sitting my final exams in June.
+I joined Wylies in August as a newly qualified nurse after sitting my final exams in June 2015.
 I gained a FdSc in Veterinary Nursing at the University of Plymouth and completed my nurse training in a veterinary hospital in Falmouth, Cornwall.
-My favourite areas of vet nusring are caring for in-patients and anaesthesia.
-In my spare tine I enjoy socialising with my friends.
-I dont currently having any pets, but would love to own a Siamese cat!
+I don't currently have any pets, but would love to own a Siamese cat!

 I started at Wylies in 2012 as a kennel assistant and i have since worked my way up to being a registered nurse.
 I'v always been an animal lover and really enjoy my job!
-I currently own a rescue cat. a Dogue De Bordeaux and a naughty French Bulldog!
+I have a particular soft spot for French Bulldogs.

 I started wylies in 2013 as a kennel assistant.
 I am currently in my 2nd of training to become a veterinary nurse.
 I have a variety of different furries at home, including rabbits, guinea pigs and chinchillas.

 I first started at Wylies in 2008 as a kennel assistant.
-I worked at Wylies for 4 years, but decided to take a break from my studies to work in America and travel around the world.
+I worked at Wylies for 4 years, but decided to take a break from my studies to work in America.
 I Joined the Wylies team again in 2014 to continue with my studies to become a qualified veterinary nurse.
-I have a menagerie of pets at home including horses, goats, ducks and rabbits.
-When I am not working I enjoy horse riding and socialising with my friends.

 I joined Wylies in 2000 and qualified as a Registered Veterinary Nurse in 2004.
-I have a mixed nursing role within the practice- I work part-time as a laboratory technician and clinic nurse.
-I have recently gained my graduate diploma in Professional and Clinical Veterinary Nursing.
-I am married, have a crazy but loveable dog called and a cat called Dylan.
-I have recently returned back to work from maternity leave after having my son.
+I have a mixed nursing role within the practice- I work part-time as a laboratory technician and general nurse.
+I gained my graduate diploma in Professional and Clinical Veterinary Nursing in 2013.

 I Joined Wylies in 2013 as head of training.
-I recently left to work as a teacher at Writtle college but still work evenings part-time.
-My passion is medical nursing and therefore love working on the wards, but enjoy most other areas of nursing too.
-My zoo at home includes a husband, 2 lively stepsons, 3 cats, Lincoln, Matilda and Isabella, all of whom keep my medical nursing up to date with their various ailments.
-I also have a staffie called Toby who is an absolute gentlemen.
+I left to work as a teacher at Writtle college but in 2017 returned to Wylies as a night nurse.
 I am an eternal student, constantly looking for something interesting to work through.
 My latest venture is a certificate in emergency and critical care nursing.

 I joined Wylies in 1998, qualified as a nurse in 2004 and joined the Hornchurch team in 2005.
 I then took over as the senior nurse at Hornchurch in 2009.
-I like to run to keep fit and enjoy Zumba but reading helps me relax.
-I recently gave birth to a baby boy and am currently on maternity leave.
+Following maternity leave, i am now part of the Upminster team.